caiwilliamson/mac-setup/README.md

 * Terminal Profile

 ## Prerequisites
 Make sure you have a personal access token on your GitHub account with the `write:public_key` permission.
 When the script asks for your GitHub password, enter this key.
 This will allow the script to upload your new GitHub SSH public key if one is generated.
-You can view you personal access tokens and create new ones [here][1].
+You can view your personal access tokens and create new ones [here][1].

 ## Installation
 ```bash